 In Montenegro, the rules regulating the mapping of electronic communications include three main pieces of legislation.
 The first and most important is the "Law on Electronic Communications" which identifies the Agency for Electronic Communications and Postal Services (EKIP) as the institution in charge of promoting the deployment of electronic communications infrastructure (Art.
 11) and as the institution in charge of keeping the register of operators' electronic communications infrastructure (Art.
-29) and of collecting operators' quarterly reports on the type, availability and geographic location of electronic communications infrastructure and associated facilities (Art.
+29) and of collecting operators' quarterly data on the type, availability and geographic location of electronic communications infrastructure and associated facilities (Art.
 55).
 Moreover, article 39 on "Construction and the use of electronic communications networks" provides the terms of use and other conditions for planning, construction, maintenance and the use of particular types of electronic communications networks; article 42 on "Electronic communication networks in buildings" sets out technical details for design, construction and use of infrastructure in buildings; and articles 53-54 on "Shared use of electronic communications infrastructure" laying out the conditions for infrastructure sharing.

-The second piece of legislation, the "Rules on the type, manner of delivery and disclosure of data on electronic communications infrastructure and associated facilities which may be of interest for the shared use," 136 prescribe the content and the form of data regarding cable ducts, masts and buildings which http://www.ekip.me/download/Zakon%20o%20elektronskim%20komunikacijama.pdf http://www.sluzbenilist.me/pregled-dokumenta-2/?id={0F791555-D1D5-4002-92F5-84DC0CBCC5AE} should be provided by the operators which are the owners of electronic communication infrastructure.
-Moreover, the Rules on infrastructure sharing prescribe the creation of a georeferenced database, and associated web portal which is dedicated to collection and display of the data.
+The second piece of legislation, the "Rulebook on the type, manner of delivery and disclosure of data on electronic communications infrastructure and associated facilities which may be of interest for the shared use," 144 prescribe the content and the form of data regarding cable ducts, low voltage poles, public lighting posts, antenna poles and buildings which should be provided by the operators which are the owners of electronic communication infrastructure.
+Moreover, the same Rulebook prescribe the creation of a georeferenced database, and associated web portal which is dedicated to collection and display of the data.
 It is important to notice that the database has been developed in collaboration with the Real Estate Administration of Montenegro.